StarpTech/FastGraph/README.md

 - `GRAPHQL_URL`.
 The GraphQL endpoint.
 - `DEFAULT_TTL`.
 The default TTL (minimum 60s) of cacheable responses.
 - `PRIVATE_TYPES`.
 The GraphQL types that indicates a private response (comma-separated).

-## Private cache

-You can control with `PRIVATE_TYPES` that a query result is only intended for a single user.
-In that case, your server must respond with `Cache-Control: Private` to mark the response as cacheable.
-The _Authorization_ header is used to calculate the user cache key.
-In order to use this feature, you also need to push your latest schema to the KV `GRAPHQL_SCHEMA` with the key `graphql-schema::latest`.

 ## Performance & Security